olmar/olehmarshev.com/content/blog/design-by-contract-vs-test-driven-development.md

 In the first half of [The Pragmatic Programmer](https://pragprog.com/book/tpp/the-pragmatic-programmer) Andrew Hunt and David Thomas introduce concept of Design by Contract (DBC, for short).[^1]

+In order to determine correctness of the program three questions must be answered:

+1. What does routine expect?
+2. What does routine guarantee?
+3. What does routine maintain?

+For example, Python can support this via [`assert`](https://docs.python.org/3/reference/simple_stmts.html#assert) statements and [`invariant`](https://en.wikipedia.org/wiki/Invariant_(computer_science)) methods.
+But there is no native support in it as in Eiffel.

-In second half of the book the concept of Unit Testing is introduced.
+In second half of the book the concept of Unit Testing is explained.
+Writing tests can ensure to a first approximation previous three questions.

-Authors says that:
-> QUOTE
-> - Andrew Hunt and David Thomas.
-The Pragmatic Programmer

-Once I was working on the project where previous CTO pushed for only one of this concept which was a Design by Contract.
+Let's imagine if just only one of this concepts is practiced.
+For example, a Design by Contract?

+For now I want to emphasize just two points:

+* Bad customer experience.
+Assertions and invariants tends to be happen not in development environment.
+* From technical perspective refactoring is hardly possible.
+Getting feedback about changes made to the system tends to be happen not in development environment also.

+On the contrary, I want to know about how changes affect system in the Work-In-Progress stage.
-What I see these both concepts should complement each other.

-TDD should be practiced and implemented in tests.
+I think these both concepts - Unit Testing and DBC - should complement each other.
+Unit testing should be practiced and implemented in tests.
 DBC should be practiced and implemented as a mental model.

-> Coffee.
-The finest organic suspension ever devised...
-I beat the Borg with it.
-> - Captain Janeway
+Something that engineer should always have in the background during his work.

-[^1]: Design by Contract was developed by Bertrand Meyer in 1986 when he .
+[^1]: Design by Contract was developed by Bertrand Meyer in 1986 when he was working on Eiffel programming language.